United Way of Siouxland kicks off 2020-21 campaign

 Individual donors contributing $100 will receive a Giving Card that entitles them to discounts at more than 40 businesses throughout the year.

 United Way of Siouxland fights for the health, education and financial stability of every person in the community.
-To learn more about the United Way of Siouxland, go to unitedwaysiouxland.org or call 712-255-3551.
+To learn more about the United Way of Siouxland, go to unitedwaysiouxland.com or call 712-255-3551.

 Get local news delivered to your inbox!